AGSCourse/.github/profile/README.md

 ## Target audience
 This course is aimed at researchers and clinical professionals based in Africa who are actively engaged in genomics, bioinformatics, or closely related fields.
-It is particularly suited for early to mid-career scientists, including advanced PhD students, postdoctoral researchers, and healthcare professionals (e.g. clinicians, genetic counsellors, lab scientists) contributing to genomics research or its application in healthcare.
+It is particularly suited for **early to mid-career scientists**, including **advanced PhD students**, **postdoctoral researchers**, and **healthcare professionals** (e.g. clinicians, genetic counsellors, lab scientists) contributing to genomics research or its application in healthcare.
 Ideal candidates will have some hands-on experience in generating or analysing genomic data, and a demonstrated commitment to strengthening research and training capacity within their institutions or regions.

+---

+## Learning outcomes
+**By the end of the course, participants will be able to:**
+- Critically evaluate foundational concepts in genomics and bioinformatics in-relation to African research priorities.
+- Apply advanced practical skills to generate, analyse, and interpret genomic data using accessible tools and workflows.
+- Assess and integrate ethical, equitable, and context-specific considerations into genomics research.
+- Analyse the potential and limitations of genomics technologies to advance health and scientific discovery.
+- Demonstrate leadership, collaboration, and professional reflective practice to support African genomics capacity.